 Preference Assays

 To understand how shifting wrack composition affects feeding preferences, we offered rocky intertidal consumers a choice of Kelp and Devilweed.
 Kelp was collected as fresh wrack from Ocean Beach (32.75380° N, -117.25284° W) and benthic Devilweed was collected by snorkel from the jetty at Mission Bay in San Diego (32.76158° N, -117.24521° W).
 We transported seaweeds to CMIL.
 Separate feeding choice assays were conducted with each of the four primary consumer species (Shore crabs, Hermit crabs, Turban snails, and Black abalone).
 Non-abalone animals were collected from Sunset Cliffs Natural Park (32.71972° N, -117.25725° W), transported to CMIL, and held in flow-through seawater.
-Adult Black abalone (collected and held under ESA Permit #19571-2R) were held in chilled, recirculating seawater at NOAA Southwest Fisheries Science Center (La Jolla, California).
+Adult Black abalone (held under ESA Permit #19571-2R) were held in chilled, flow-through seawater at NOAA Fisheries Southwest Fisheries Science Center (La Jolla, California).

 To standardize hunger level and to motivate our animals to feed, all animals were fed Ulva spp. for three days and then starved for two days prior to the preference assays.
 All feeding assays were conducted in June 2019, with the exception of Black abalone (August 2019).